joshgarlandreese/WordPressRedTeam/README.md

 Target 1
 - CVE-2019-12215 Full Path Disclosure (192.268.1.110/var/www/html/vendor)
 - CVE-2019-15653 html password disclosure - The password hash is viewable in plaintext (192.168.1.110/service.html)
-- Wpscan exposed username which allowed brute force of password information.
+- CVE-2017-7760 exposed username which allowed brute force of password information.
 User access to the wp-config.php file via nano.
 This exposed the root user and password.
+- CVE-2008-5161 ssh remote login was active at the user level with port 22 being open

 Target 2
 - CVE-2019-12215 Full Path Disclosure (192.168.1.115/vendor/PATH)